 As the adventure capital of New Zealand (and arguably the world), Queenstown is the home of Bungy.

 The Kawarau Bridge jump is where AJ Hackett and Henry van Asch first made their leap of faith in 1988, and the sport has only grown from then.
 Here, you can also opt for a water-touch or a tandem jump with a friend.

 If the Kawarau Bridge isn't quite scary enough, pay a visit to the Nevis Bungy – New Zealand's highest.

 Less than two hours from Christchurch on a self-drive road trip, Hanmer Springs is a small township well known for its natural hot springs.

 For some, however, the hot springs are far too laid-back.
 Take a 35-metre leap over the Waiau River from a 135-year-old-bridge with the Thrillseekers Bungy.
-You'll get a t-shirt to prove you did it, and you can always bring your heartbeat back to a normal level in the hot springs afterwards!
+You'll get a t-shirt to prove you did it, and you can always bring your heartbeat back to a normal level in the hot springs afterward!